 Arctic/Antarctic Base & Island Hunting

 There are many islands and research bases both above 60° North and below 60° South… Making a QSO with these rarely occupied Bases and Islands is challenging.
 Here is another exciting adventure into learning more about our world by contacting these cold and difficult areas to reach.
-Many represent an IOTA group.
-Most bases when staffed utilize ham radio to maintain communication with home and to keep posted on world events.
-The stories of exploration and expeditions as well as the QSL cards generated encourage your imagination and interest in such operations.
-I have listed several popular awards and information regarding bases and islands in the Additional Awards section of this web site to help you to participate in such programs.

 Lighthouse Hunting